 The long-term objective for assets held by the Retirement Income Plan is to generate investment returns that, in combination with funding contributions from the Company, provide adequate assets to meet all current and future benefit obligations of the Retirement Income Plan.
 The investment objectives seek to reduce funded status volatility as the Retirement Income Plan's funded status increases and ultimately would position the Retirement Income Plan to be in a position to defease the pension liability.
 Over the long-term, it is anticipated that asset-liability management strategy will be the key determinant of the returns generated by the pension assets and the associated volatility of returns and funded status.
 In particular, the level of the "return-seeking portfolio" (which includes domestic and international equity, global investment grade bonds, high yield bonds, bank loans, emerging market debt and real estate) and the structure of the long-term fixed income portfolio" (primarily longer duration investment grade fixed income securities denominated in U.S dollars) are the key elements of the asset-liability strategy for the pension investment program.
 The Retirement Income Plan's strategic allocation policy is based on the Retirement Income Plan's current funded status.
-The Retirement Income Plan's return requirements and risk tolerance will change over time.
-As a result of the Retirement Income Plan's asset allocation strategies, there are no significant concentrations of risk within the portfolio of investments.
+The Retirement Income Plan's set allocation strategies, there are no significant concentrations of risk within the portfolio of investments.